 The Sony A6000 is a great starter camera to get you started in your photography hobby.

 - Turn the mode dial to M (Manual) or S (Shutter priority)

 - Turn the main dial left or right depending on the shutter speed you’re wanting.

-When to Change Your Shutter Speed.
+When to Change Your Shutter Speed

-So basically, when you see a blurry photo (that obviously wasn’t planned that way) you will immediately recognize that the shutter speed was possibly too slow for that photo.
+So basically, when you see a blurry photo (that obviously wasn’t planned that way) you will immediately recognize that the shutter speed was possibly wrong for that photo.
 There are other reasons why a photo may be blurry, it could be out of focus or have a shallow depth of field, but many of the times the shutter speed is the culprit.